ABMI/AbxBetterChoice/ABCceftriaxone/readme.md

-A Package for Antibiotics Better Choice - ceftriaxone model
+A Package for Antibiotics for the Better Choice - ceftriaxone model
 ========================================================

 A skeleton package, to be used as a starting point when implementing patient-level prediction studies.